 It is a good practice before mowing to make sure that the setscrews are tight.
 Sometimes, when mowing in damp conditions the snath will slightly expand, and then when stored in a dry place the snath will shrink.
 The next time you take it out, the ring is slightly loose.
 A setscrew might eventually loosen completely with use and be lost.
 It happens.
 Another problem with a loose ring is that the knob might be moving too much in the knob hole.
 In extreme cases, this can damage the snath saver, snath, and ring.

 If you need to raise the edge, place the wedge between the snath and tang.

 This blade is suitable for all-around applications on relatively even ground.
 With a lower point, it will work well for maintaining a lawn and is stiff enough to deal with some thin woody weeds.
 The lower point helps make a more even cut, but it is not an ideal choice for work in uneven terrain.

 #01b-128P/65 All-Purpose Outfit

 This outfit with a typical Italian model blade is suitable for multiple tasks like maintaining an average lawn, cutting cover crops or gathering a small amount of hay.
-The tang is more acutely hafted than average, which works fine when using shorter strokes for jobs like mowing in the orchard.
+With slightly more elevated point, this blade easier to use in an uneven terrain than #126.

 #01d-021/65 All-Purpose Outfit